dilanleon/parallel-mfx/README.md

 TO DO in (more or less) order:
 - Make it look not like shit
-- User selectable buffer size/sample rate on launch
+- Add bitcrush, delay, chorus
 - Finish adding other filter modes
 - Convolution select
 - Compressor Makeup Gain